-Rich and creamy, this protein cookie butter is an easy-to-make spread that adds 15 grams of protein to any dessert.
-Sweetened with maple syrup, it’s a delicious add on to any cookie, brownie, or smoothie bowl!
+Rich and creamy, this Protein Cookie Butter Recipe is an easy-to-make spread that adds 15 grams of protein to any dessert.
+Naturally dairy-free, and sweetened with maple syrup, it’s a delicious add-on to any cookie, brownie, or smoothie bowl!
+Plus, it's ready in just 5 minutes!

 Why You'll Love This Recipe

-Easy to make: This protein cookie butter whips up in just 2 minutes and with only 5 ingredients.
+Easy to make: This healthy protein cookie butter recipe whips up in just 2 minutes and with only 5 ingredients.

 Healthy: Naturally dairy-free, gluten-free, and paleo-approved, it also comes in with a whopping 15 grams of protein per serving.
 Plus, it’s naturally sweetened with just maple syrup, no refined sugars either.